Chathurangak90/PacificKodeTest/README.md

 3. 🌐 Web Project Configuration
 Open the appsettings.json file in the Web project.

-No need to modify the localhost port number.
+Need to modify the localhost port number.

-The Web project will automatically communicate with the API running on localhost and its assigned port.
+The Web project will communicate with the API running on localhost and its assigned port.